Choose Your Language:

 Yo Ho, me hearties!
 Ready for the Gasparilla parade this weekend?
 Read part one of our Gasparilla Guide to get the details!
 In this part, we will tell you everything you need to know about street parking, road closures, and staying safe on Gasparilla.
 Nearly half a million people are expected for the parade which can obviously create quite the congestion.
 Knowing ahead of time where you can park and what streets you can use is key to having a stress-free time.

-Guide to Gasparilla 2020: Street Closures
+Guide To Gasparilla 2020: Street Closures

 The following are street closure times and locations for Friday night and Saturday according to the City of Tampa: